Hawk or dove? Fed's Powell showed markets both sides in debut

 The calm evaporated about a couple of hours later, at 10:42 a.m.
 EST (1542 GMT), when Powell, testifying before a U.S. House of Representatives committee, struck a bullish, and personal, tone on the strength of the economy.

-U.S. bond yields jumped as investors raised their bets for four rate increases this year, rather than the three that Fed policymakers projected in late December, and began asking one key question:
+U.S. bond yields jumped as investors increased their bets for four rate increases this year, rather than the three that Fed policymakers projected in late December, and began asking one key question:

 Is a hawk or a dove now running the Fed?